Hemarajjoshi/Python/README.md

 - 👋 Hi, I’m @Hemarajjoshi
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in Python Development and Data Science.
 - 🌱 I’m currently learning Python
 - 📫  you can contact to my email hemrajjoshi3211@gmail.com